 Right to Object.
 In certain circumstances, you have the right to object to the processing of your personal information where the processing is necessary for performance of a task carried out in the public interest, for our legitimate interests, or for the legitimate interests of others.
 You also have the right to object where personal data are processed for direct marketing purposes or for scientific or historical research purposes or statistical purposes.

 Right to Withdraw Consent.
 If you have provided your consent to the collection, processing, and transfer of your personal information, you may have the right to fully or partially withdraw your consent.
 Once we have received notice that you have withdrawn your consent, in whole or in part, we will no longer process your information for the purpose(s) to which you originally consented and have since withdrawn unless there are compelling legitimate grounds for further processing that override your interests, rights and freedoms or for the establishment, exercise or defense of legal claims.
 Withdrawal of consent to receive marketing communications will not affect the processing of personal information for the provision of our services.

 Right to Complain.
-If you believe we have not processed your personal information in accordance with applicable provisions of the GDPR, we encourage you to contact us at [email protected] You may also have the right to make a GDPR complaint to the relevant Supervisory Authority or seek a remedy through the courts.
-A list of Supervisory Authorities is available at: https://edpb.europa.eu/about-edpb/board/members_en.
+If you believe we have not processed your personal information in accordance with applicable law, we encourage you to contact us at [email protected] You may also have the right to make a complaint to an applicable Supervisory Authority or seek a remedy through the courts.
+A list of Supervisory Authorities for residents of the EU or EEA is available at: https://edpb.europa.eu/about-edpb/board/members_en.
 If you need further assistance regarding your rights, please contact us using the contact information provided below and we will consider your request in accordance with applicable law.